AHG Council of Students

 What is the purpose of the Council of Students?

-The overall goals of the CoS are to bring the needs and concerns of herbal students to the forefront of the AHG, to develop programs that facilitate the growth of students into herbal practitioners and AHG professional members, and to increase the visibility of AHG in schools, increasing the number of student herbalists -— and eventually, herbal practitioners -- within the AHG.
+The overall goals of the CoS are to bring the needs and concerns of herbal students to the forefront of the AHG, to develop programs that facilitate the growth of students into herbal practitioners and AHG Registered Herbalists, and to increase the visibility of AHG in schools, increasing the number of student herbalists -— and eventually, herbal practitioners -- within the AHG.
 Additionally, they are working on increasing the visibility and access to schools affiliated with the AHG to prospective students as well as compiling current job opportunities for herbal practitioners.
 With ongoing input and guidance from students, we can work to increase botanical medicine educational opportunities and their quality, and ultimately, strengthen the viability of the herbal professional.

 The CoS strives to be an active body with an active board, keeping AHG apprised of the needs of students both in the organization and generally, representing the interests and concerns of schools to the AHG and the goals and interests of the AHG to schools.